scottyeager/websites/README.md

-# websites
-getting started to run all websites locally
+starting point to run all websites on your local machine